Toni Preckwinkle: Fourth term

 On 25 June 2019, during a fundraiser held at the Chicago Cultural Center, Preckwinkle reversed a decision she made not to run for another term and announced that she would seek a fourth term as Cook County Board President in 2022.
 She was reelected to a fourth term.
-In the Democratic primary, Preckwinkle had faced former Cook County Commissioner Richard Boykin.
+In the Democratic primary, Preckwinkle won a landslide victory over former Cook County Commissioner Richard Boykin.
 In his single term on the County Board (from 2014 through 2018), Boykin had previously fought with Preckwinkle on the matter of the "soda tax", with Boykin leading the effort that ultimately led to the tax's repeal.
-In 2018, Preckwinkle supported Brandon Johnson successful campaign to unseat Boykin.
-In the general election, Preckwinkle faced her 2014 primary challenger Bob Fioretti, who ran in 2022 as the Republican Party's nominee, as well as Libertarian Party nominee Thea Tsatsos.
-Preckwinkle won 68.54% of the vote to Fioretti's 28.30 and Tsatsos's 3.16%.
+In 2018, Preckwinkle supported Brandon Johnson's successful campaign to unseat Boykin.
+In the general election, Preckwinkle again faced Bob Fioretti (who this time ran as the Republican Party's nominee) as well as Libertarian Party nominee Thea Tsatsos.
+Preckwinkle won 68.54% of the vote to Fioretti's 28.30% and Tsatsos's 3.16%.

-Preckwinkle has endorsed Cook County Commissioner Brandon Johnson in the runoff election of the 2023 Chicago mayoral election.
-Johnson has generally been allied with Preckwinkle as a member of the Cook County Board of Commissioners, and his initial county board campaign in 2018 had received Preckwinkle's backing.
+For the runoff election of the 2023 Chicago mayoral election, Preckwinkle endorsed the successful candidacy of Cook County Commissioner Brandon Johnson.
+Johnson was generally allied with Preckwinkle as a member of the Cook County Board of Commissioners, and his initial county board campaign in 2018 also received Preckwinkle's backing.

 In February 2023, Preckwinkle became co-chair of the new national organization Counties for Guaranteed Income, a group which advocates for the federal government to support universal basic income programs.
+In 2024, Preckwinkle personally endorsed Mariyana Spyropoulos's campaign to unseat incumbent Democrat Iris Martinez in the election for Cook County clerk of courts.
+The Cook County Democratic Party also endorsed Spyropoulos, who defeated Martinez in the primary for the Democratic nomination.

+With Preckwinkle's support, the county board unanimously approved a resolution in December 2023 that requires most employers in suburban Cook County to provide up to 40 hours of paid leave annually to their employees.
+The ordinance allowed for suburban municipalities to individually opt-out of this policy.
+The ordinance went into effect in January 2024.

 2019 Chicago mayoral candidacy

-On September 20, 2018, Preckwinkle announced her candidacy for mayor of Chicago in the 2019 election to replace Rahm Emanuel.
+On September 20, 2018, Preckwinkle announced her candidacy for mayor of Chicago in the 2019 election to replace Rahm Emanuel, who had recently announced his decision to not seek reelection.

 Preckwinkle launched a number of challenges to the petitions of several candidates.
 She received criticism from other candidates for choosing to challenge candidates that were female and people of color.
 She launched five challenges against candidates that were women.